Is an international driving permit mandatory?

 "Driving is on the right.

-In Lima, traffic is chaotic, congested, and courtesy rules are rare: "Combis" (public transport minibuses) stop abruptly and pull out without signaling.
+In Lima, traffic is chaotic, saturated, and courtesy rules are rare: "Combis" (public transport minibuses) stop abruptly and pull out without signaling.

 The use of the horn is intensive there.

-Outside major cities, the Andes Mountains offer spectacular but dangerous roads (narrow, winding, prone to landslides, often without guardrails).
+Outside major cities, the Andes mountain range offers spectacular but dangerous roads (narrow, winding, prone to rockfalls, often without guardrails).

-In the mountains, the unwritten rule is to honk before every blind turn.
+In the mountains, the unwritten rule is to honk before every blind curve.

 Prefer long-distance buses (Cruz del Sur, Oltursa) over car rental to travel across the country."